-Glengormley High School recognizes the importance of providing a wide variety of sporting opportunities for young people of all abilities, interest level and talent, as well as promoting a healthy lifestyle.
+Glengormley High School recognises the importance of providing a wide variety of sporting opportunities for young people of all abilities, interest level and talent, as well as promoting a healthy lifestyle.
 We aim to create an atmosphere within PE and Sport which allows all pupils to develop physically, mentally and socially.
-Students are provided with a variety of opportunities to successfully represent our school in competitions.
+Students are provided with a variety of opportunities to successfully represent our school in both individual and team competitions, at local, regional and international levels.
 They are encouraged to develop a sense of loyalty and commitment to others and are given opportunities to develop leadership and organisational skills.

 Key Stage 3 and 4

-A-LEVEL – Cambridge Technical Diploma in Sport
+Key Stage 5 – Cambridge Technical Introductory Diploma

 Mr N Officer – Head of Department

-Mr J McDowell – Head of Sixth Year
+Mr J McDowell – Head of Year

-Mr N Seffen – Year 10 Head of Year
+Mr N Seffen – Head of Year

-Mrs A Jackson – Senior Teacher
+Mrs A Jackson – Assistant Vice-Principal

-Mrs L Kerr – SENCO
+Mrs L Kerr – SENCo (Learning Support Co-ordinator)

-Miss D McLaughlin – Co-ordinator of Girls’ PE
+Miss D McLaughlin